Seychelles

 The main hospital is at Mont Fleuri in Victoria on Mahé, and there are local health centres in most residential areas.
 Victoria Hospital has an accident and emergency department, and facilities such as scans.
 There are many private clinics in Seychelles, mostly offering GP services.

-FCDO has a list of English-speaking doctors in Seychelles
+FCDO has a list of medical providers in Seychelles where some staff will speak English.

 Travel and mental health